Orionid meteor shower 2020: when and how to watch

 If you can't escape the lights of the city, or the weather is against you on the night, watch the meteor shower live online with the UK Meteor Network.

 Meteor showers occur when Earth passes through a stream of tiny pieces of debris (meteoroids) left behind by a comet.

 Most comets are composed of dust and ice, which Ashley likens to 'a big, dirty snowball.'

-'As comets orbit the Sun, the ice melts and the trapped dust is swept out into a tail behind them.'
+'As comets orbit the Sun, the ice sublimes [changes from a solid to a gas] and the trapped dust is swept out into a tail behind them.'